-The Department's Public Inquiry and Request Section, Criminal Records Section, and Aided Unit provide different types of records or reports upon request.
+The department's Certificate of Conduct and Non-Criminal Fingerprint Section, Criminal Records Section, and Aided Unit provide different types of records or reports upon request.
 Some reports are only available online while requests for Certificates of Conduct must be made in person at Police Headquarters in Lower Manhattan.
 Information about the various types of requests is available below.

 FOIL (Freedom of Information Law) requests can be made through the Department's Legal Bureau.

-The Public Inquiry and Request Section processes applicants for Certificates of Conduct and takes Non-Criminal Fingerprints, which may be required to obtain certain permits or licenses.
+The Certificate of Conduct and Non-Criminal Fingerprint Section processes applicants for Certificates of Conduct and Non-criminal fingerprints which may be required to obtain certain permits or licenses.

 New York, NY 10038-1497

 Hours for fingerprinting services 8:00am - 3:00pm Monday-Friday